-Hermit crabs are usually nocturnal creatures.
-That’s why you need to get a sense of their routine rather than making a quick judgment when your hermit crab isn’t moving.
+Hermit crabs are nocturnal creatures, so you need to understand their routine rather than making a rash judgment about your hermit crab not moving.

-There could be several normal reasons why one of your hermit crabs is stationary for extended periods of time.
+There could be rational reasons one of your hermit crabs isn’t moving, including:

-A hermit crab primarily sleeps during the day to avoid drying out during the day in the heat of its natural environment.
-A sleeping hermit will be found in an out-of-the-way section of its habitat, tucked inside its shell.
+A hermit crab sleeps during the day to avoid drying out in the heat.
+A sleeping hermit will be found in an out-of-the-way part of its habitat, tucked inside its protective shell.

-While sleeping, a hermit crab will keep its antenna close to the mouth of its shell to sense predators.
+While sleeping, a hermit crab will keep its antenna close to the roof of its shell to detect predators.

-High levels of humidity or heat inside a hermie’s shell may cause it to sleep outside of that shell.
-If it does, you’ll find your hermit crab lying motionless somewhere in its tank.
+High levels of humidity or heat inside a hermie’s shell may cause it to sleep externally to the shell.
+If that happens, you’ll find your hermit crab lying motionless in its tank.

-However, a sleeping hermit crab will start to move if you pick it up.
-If your hermit crab doesn’t move when you pick it up, the humidity levels could be making it sick and, thus, motionless.
+However, a sleeping hermit crab will move if you pick it up.
+If your hermit crab doesn’t move when you lift it, the humidity levels could have rendered it sick and motionless.

 Molting involves a hermit crab shedding its old exoskeleton to grow.
-This is an energy-consuming process, which is why a hermit crab will be motionless throughout the duration.
+It’s an energy-consuming process, which is why a hermit crab will be motionless.

 Why Is My New Hermit Crab Not Eating?

-When faced with uncomfortable situations, hermit crabs may become lethargic and lose interest in eating.
-Figuring out whether a hermit crab has stopped eating can be tricky as hermies don’t eat large amounts when in good health.
+When faced with uncomfortable climatic conditions, hermit crabs may become lethargic and lose interest in eating.
+Figuring out if a hermit crab has stopped eating isn’t easy as they’re not big eaters.

-As well as post-purchase stress, hermit crabs can experience suppressed appetite due to illness or the natural and normal process of molting.
-If your hermit crab is molting, you may notice that it no longer moves as much.
+As well as post-purchase stress, hermit crabs can experience suppressed appetite due to illness or molting.
+If your hermit crab is molting, you may notice that it doesn’t move as much.

-Likewise, it may bury itself in the substrate so that it can molt safely and privately.
-Ideally, a hermit crab preparing to molt should be isolated to ensure minimal stress and disruption.
+Likewise, it may bury itself in the substrate to molt in safety.
+Ideally, a hermit crab preparing to molt should be isolated from other hermit crabs to minimize stress and disruption.

 My New Hermit Crab Buried Itself

-Perhaps you recently bought a new hermit crab and introduced it into the main habitat.
+Perhaps you recently bought a new hermit crab and introduced it to the main habitat.
 Then, it buried itself and won’t come out.
-It could be dealing with PPS.
-Hiding, retreating into its shell, or burying itself are common signs.
+Hiding, retreating into its shell, or burying itself are common signs of PPS.

-There are other reasons as to why a hermit crab might bury itself.
-These include:
+There are other reasons why a hermit crab might bury itself, including:

-If your hermit crab is molting, it’ll stay buried for the duration of the process.
+If your hermit crab is molting, it’ll stay buried throughout the process.

-This can take between 1-2 months, so be patient and don’t move it during this process.
-Hermies are fragile during this time, and moving them could result in injury.
+The molting process takes 1-2 months, so be patient and don’t move it.
+Hermit crabs are fragile during this time, and moving them could result in injury.

 It’s easy to forget that hermit crabs are burrowing animals.

 They create tunnels and burrows throughout the day.
-By burying itself in the tank, your hermit crab is enjoying itself and replicating the environment it would live naturally in.
+By burying itself in the tank, your hermit crab replicates its natural environment.

 Looking for Food

-A more concerning possibility is that a hermit crab is repeatedly burrowing, tunneling, digging, or burying itself in search of food.
+It may be that a hermit crab is burrowing, tunneling, and burying itself in search of food.

-In the wild, hermit crabs dig to locate meals.
-In domesticity, digging in search of food could signify that your hermit crab is lacking key nutrients.
-Try mixing up the food that’s on offer to see if that rectifies the behavior.
+Wild hermit crabs dig to locate meals.
+In domesticity, digging in search of food could signify that your hermit crab lacks nutrients.
+So, mix up its food to see if that rectifies the behavior.